Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 \subsubsection{Electron Column Density}

 Noting that the observed line emission is always an integrated contribution along the line of sight, the more useful physical measure is the electron column density, $N_e := \mathop{\int} n_e \, dl$, a line integral through the length of the medium.
 The absorption line studies have been used as a successful tool to obtain the gas column densities (see \cite{Werk_2014} and \cite{Tumlinson_2017}).
 Translating the $n_e$ to $N_e$ also depends on the galactic disk model to be considered.
-We assume an evenly distributed thin disk of a constant thickness of 1 kpc for the region outside the central bulge.
+We assume an evenly distributed thin disk of a constant thickness of 1 kpc with 50\% uncertainty for the region outside the central bulge.
+The disk thickness may be influenced by flaring and vertical gradients; however, this would not significantly affect the overall order of $N_e$, although it could alter the precise values of the estimates.
+We also use a second approach to estimate the thickness of the emitting line of sight and electron column density discussed in Appendix~\ref{appendix:appendix_path_length}.

-To obtain the column density profiles, we have translated the profiles from Fig~\ref{fig:figure_4} and \ref{fig:figure_7} using 1 kpc disk thickness.
+To obtain the column density profiles, we have translated the profiles from Fig~\ref{fig:figure_4} using 1 kpc disk thickness.
+The uncertainties in $N_e$ are calculated from uncertainties in $n_e$ as well as path length, by using error propagation.
 The profiles are depicted in Fig.~\ref{fig:figure_8} and will be discussed shortly.